cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

   ```
   {% endraw %}

-  `copy-css.js` copies the original css file so that I can compare it to the one PostCSS creates to make sure nothing necessary is removed.
+  `copy-css.js` copies the original CSS file so that I can compare it to the one PostCSS creates to make sure nothing necessary is removed.

-  Codes for all of these files exist in my GitHub repo for my website.
+  Codes for all of these files exist in my website GitHub repo.

-  For `gh-pages` branch to publish website for GitHub Pages:
+  For `gh-pages` branch that is used for publishing website to GitHub Pages:

   {% raw %}
   ```bash